chinapedia/wikipedia.abstract.en/Page/Piezoelectricity.md

 The pyroelectric effect, by which a material generates an electric potential in response to a temperature change, was studied by Carl Linnaeus and Franz Aepinus in the mid-18th century.
 Drawing on this knowledge, both René Just Haüy and Antoine César Becquerel posited a relationship between mechanical stress and electric charge; however, experiments by both proved inconclusive.[7]

-Top_view_of_Curie_piezo_electric_compensator.jpg The first demonstration of the direct piezoelectric effect was in 1880 by the brothers Pierre Curie and Jacques Curie.[8]
+The first demonstration of the direct piezoelectric effect was in 1880 by the brothers Pierre Curie and Jacques Curie.[8]
 They combined their knowledge of pyroelectricity with their understanding of the underlying crystal structures that gave rise to pyroelectricity to predict crystal behavior, and demonstrated the effect using crystals of tourmaline, quartz, topaz, cane sugar, and Rochelle salt (sodium potassium tartrate tetrahydrate).
 Quartz and Rochelle salt exhibited the most piezoelectricity.

-SchemaPiezo.gif

 The Curies, however, did not predict the converse piezoelectric effect.
 The converse effect was mathematically deduced from fundamental thermodynamic principles by Gabriel Lippmann in 1881.[9]
 The Curies immediately confirmed the existence of the converse effect,[10] and went on to obtain quantitative proof of the complete reversibility of electro-elasto-mechanical deformations in piezoelectric crystals.